www.Team-Legit.com "StratRC" Space Mission Launch Date Set

 This project began as an Idea to do somthing fun, and now with the help and support of our sponsors has become a reality.
 We now have our team assembled and have people skilled in differnt areas of RC.
 The next step is construction and testing.
 We are hoping to have RUBY constructed and ready for testing in early December.
 This is project will constantly be evolving and we will be preparing for our launch and test flight scheduled for late february to achieve 40k feet.

-Please follow us on our journey to reach our goal of 80k feet and successfully flying the Aircraft back to the launch site on April 1st.
+Please follow us on our journey to reach our goal of 80k feet and successfully flying the Aircraft back to the launch site this November.
 We will be streaming the video Live of our test flight of 40k and our mission date of 80k.

 Thanks again to every one who is providing help and support for this mission.